15 Everyday Habits That Can Mess with Your Vaginal Health

 “Go commando when you’re at home!
 Wearing your sweats or PJs without underwear allows that area to be dry and breathe without moisture accumulating in the vaginal or anal area,” says Dr. Goje.
 She even suggests going panty-less all the time if you’re comfortable with it, except when you’re wearing tight pants like skinny jeans or leggings, which can cause germs to be pushed into the vulva and up into the vagina because of the direct contact.

 Your vagina has a specific pH balance and its own flora profile that keeps things in order, so douching with anything will throw all of that off, leading to infection or irritation.
 “The normal flora helps it stay acidic, which is the normal pH, so douching may make people feel better psychologically but it can be very disruptive and irritating to the vagina itself.
 It can even leave it with zero lubrication, which isn’t good,” says Dr. Goje.
-Find out the answers to the questions you’ve always been too embarrassed to ask your gyno.

 It may be time to embrace the natural look whether your partner’s on board or not.
 You both might like how you look when shaving downstairs, but pubic hair is beneficial for your vaginal health (and you’ll lessen the odds of dealing with pesky ingrown pubic hair).
 The follicles form a natural barrier between your skin and clothing and allows for air to flow, cutting down on the growth of moisture-loving infectious bacteria, writes Jessica Black, MD, on her website.
 Try grooming only your bikini line, which she said puts you at no greater risk for infection.
 If you do feel the need to get rid of everything, be extra careful not to nick yourself and wear loose-fitting bottoms sans underwear to get proper airflow.
-Don’t miss what else you should know about why we have pubic hair.

 Self-diagnosing an issue